 In 1972, the Irish fiddler Kevin Burke recorded the album Sweeney’s Dream in the US.
 At the unanticipated suggestion of the producer, he was backed by a local group of what the liner notes (available here) call “old-timey musicians.”
 The set beginning with Tuttle’s Reel is accompanied by Henry Saposnik on the autoharp without any attempt at harnessing the instrument’s melodic potential, with which he was doubtless familiar.

 In 1974, the American folk group Pumpkinhead, which had relocated to Ireland a few years earlier, appeared on national television.
 A significant part of their repertoire consisted of ITM, using an autoharp for chordal accompaniment.
-In the following year, the same group released a CD titled Pumpkinhead, produced by Donal Lunny who also joined the group on it, as did Kevin Burke.
+In the following year, the same group released a CD titled Pumpkinhead (produced by Donal Lunny who also joined the group on it, as did Kevin Burke).

-An autoharp was again used for accompaniment on several tracks of the album An Buachaill Dreoite, recorded in Drogheda, Co.
+A chromatic autoharp was again used for accompaniment on several tracks of the album An Buachaill Dreoite, recorded in Drogheda, Co.
 Clare, in 1992 by the Irish fiddler Joe Ryan.
 The reel Trip to Durrow provides another good illustration of intricate melodic ornamentation.
 The autoharp is played by Ryan’s compatriot Jim MacArdle (who describes the genesis of the album in a podcast).

 Really informative article with a sound understanding of ITM and Autoharp behind it.